squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :   :octicons-milestone-24: Default: `headerid.slugify` – This option allows for
     customization of the slug function.
-For some languages, the default may not produce good and readable identifiers.
-Consider using another slug function like for example those from [Python Markdown Extensions][19]:
+For some languages, the default may not produce good and readable identifiers – consider using another slug function like for example those from [Python Markdown Extensions][18]:

     === "Unicode"